keith-badulis/comet-enlistment-system/README.md

 ## Running the server

-To start the server, type the following command while in the root directory:
+To start the server, type the following command while in the 'studentenlistment' directory (root django project folder):

 ```
 $ python manage.py runserver 8000